Antimelatoma eremita: Description

 slender as those on the shoulder.
 The colour of the shell is light-cream.
 The spire is turriculate-conical, with a blunt apex.
 The protoconch is slightly bulbose, with about two smooth whorls, nucleus globular.
 The shell contains 5 whorls, angled at the periphery, straight above, slightly convex below.
 The base is convex, then contracted and ending in a short distally rounded beak.
 The suture is deep.
 The aperture is pyriform, broadly angled above, ending in a rather short almost straight siphonal canal, slightly turned to the left.
 The outer lip is imperfect, convex above, contracted near the base.
 It is evident from the growth lines that the sinus is broad, rounded, and moderately deep, extending almost from the suture to the keel.
 The inner lip forms a thin and narrow callosity on the almost straight columella, which is slightly twisted at the base.

+In its shell characters this small species (shell length of the holotype 5.8 mm) is very different from Leucosyrinx, but fits well the morphology of the genus Antimelatoma Powell, 1942 (family Psudomelatomidae).
+It is identified as Antimelatoma in the collections of Museum of New Zealand Te Papa Tongarewa and this generic assignment is here followed.